 This happens quite quickly for the record but my mind nor words are nearly as fast.

-At first I think to myself That’s so weird… Who bought the kids a toy rat?
-Than it occurs to me that no one would buy them a toy rat, because (in my opinion) rats are gross.
+At first, I think to myself That’s so weird… Who bought the kids a toy rat?
+Then it occurs to me that no one would buy them a toy rat because (in my opinion) rats are gross.
 I think briefly maybe my sister (who they call ‘Uncle Moe’, the brother I never had) did, as she has quite a different opinion about what the definition of gross is.

 Luke steps into the house swinging a rat by the tail as he runs to me on repeat, “I did it!
 I did it!
 I did it!”

 Only when he is three feet from me do I realize that what he is holding isn’t some squeak toy.
 Oh no, he’s got a dead rat in his hands.
 I squealed at first out of surprise.
 “Let it go!
 Drop it!
 Drop it!
 Drop it!”